whoisdsmith/AI-MTHRFCKR/README.md

 - [Drawanything](http://www.drawanything.app) - Draw Anything - Stable Diffusion Playground.
 Use AI To Create Novel Images In Minutes
 - [Draw Things](http://draw.nnc.ai) - Draw Things: AI-Assisted Image Generation
 - [Dreambooth](http://dream.ai) - High Quality Artwork In Seconds
-- [Dreamer](https://slashdreamer.com/): Dreamer is a platform that uses AI to help businesses automate and optimize various tasks.
+- [Dreamer](https://slashdreamer.com/): Dreamer Is A Platform That Uses AI To Help Businesses Automate And Optimize Various Tasks.
 - [Dreamlike](http://dreamlike.art) - AI Art Generator, AI Art Maker - Dreamlike.
 Art
 - [Dreamspace.art](http://dreamspace.art) - Dreamspace.
 The Prompt Diagramming Tool
 - [DreamUp](http://www.dreamup.com) - Dreamup.
 The DeviantArt DreamUp™ AI-art Generator Lets You Create AI-art Safely And Fairly
 - [Dreamweaverai](http://www.dreamweaverai.com) - Custom AI Tees.
 Build The Tee Of Your Dreams With AI
-- [Eilla AI](https://eilla.ai/): Eilla AI is an AI platform that provides businesses with data analytics and insights.
+- [Eilla AI](https://eilla.ai/): Eilla AI Is An AI Platform That Provides Businesses With Data Analytics And Insights.
-- [Enterpix](https://enterpix.app/): Enterpix is a mobile app that uses AI to create custom stickers and emojis.
+- [Enterpix](https://enterpix.app/): Enterpix Is A Mobile App That Uses AI To Create Custom Stickers And Emojis.
 - [Erase.bg](http://www.erase.bg) - Free Background Image Remover: Remove Bg From Hd Images Online - Erase.
 Bg.
 Make The Background Transparent For Images Of Humans, Animals, Or Objects.
 Download Images In High Resolution For Free For E-commerce And Personal Use.
 No Credit Card Needed
 - [Eye For AI](http://eyeforai.xyz) - Easy Text-To-Image Tools And Templates.
 Create Images From Text In Under A Minute
 - [Facet 2.0](http://facet.ai) - Facet: Image Creation, Reimagined.
 Harness The Power Of AI To Make The Creative Process Fast, Effective And Accessible.
 Experiment With Visual Directions, Automate Selections, And Collaborate--all On The Web